AlinMican1/AlinMican1/README.md

-- 👋 Hi, I’m @AlinMican1
-- 👀 I’m interested in game design, programming
+### Hi there Im Alin👋

+- School(): Enrolled in BSC Computer Science at Royal Holloway University of London.
-- 🌱 I’m currently learning java, C and SQL
+- Current(): I’m currently learning web-development and game development, using frameWorks such as React and using Unity for game development.
+- Targets(): To produce games using realistic physics and being able to work learn full stack development.
 - 📫 How to reach me alinmican2001@gmail.com
 <!---
 AlinMican1/AlinMican1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.